-In this article, we are going to discuss our thoughts and experiences with Keeper Password Manager Review.
+In this article, I am going to discuss my thoughts and experiences with Keeper Password Manager.

 A password manager is the best way to keep track of all your passwords and keep them safe.
 But the number of data breaches shows that a lot of people don’t do that.